 By using the right metrics to asses how effective your content marketing efforts are, you can determine what content does best with each of your target audiences and make a plan for producing more of that content.
-You can analyse the effectiveness of individual pieces of content but you can also analyse the effectiveness of classes of content so that you know which types of content work best for your audience.
+You can analyse the effectiveness of individual pieces of content, but there’s no reason to stop there.
+You can also analyse the effectiveness of classes of content, so you know which types of content work best for your audience.

 Step 6.
 Optimise

 Where there’s analysis, there should always be optimisation.
 Once you’ve determined which content and methods for producing, distributing, promoting, and updating content work best for your business and target audience, you can then pick out anything that isn’t doing well and potentially modify it to boost its effectiveness.